A Conversation with Cory Schmitz, Graphic Designer for PlayStation, Oculus, Indie Games and More

 You may not recognise his name, but you've definitely seen his work.

 Games are simultaneously function and form, and people like Cory Schmitz are very important to them.
-You may not recognize his name, but you've seen his work.
+You may not recognise his name, but you've seen his work.
 He's done a lot of work for PlayStation.
 The Polygon logo: that's his.
 The menus and UI in Double Fine's Broken Age: his.
-Logos for the recently released Everybody's Gone to the Rapture, and mobile stealth-hit Republiqué: once again, Cory's.
+Logos for the recently released Everybody's Gone to the Rapture, which VICE wrote about here, and mobile stealth-hit Republiqué: once again, Cory's.
 If you've ever visited the Indie MegaBooth at PAX, you'll definitely have seen imagery by him.
 Oh, and maybe you've noticed the new logo for a weird little tech start-up called Oculus, too?